-- Growing coffee for the pre-pilot program

-- Testing how to grow grevillea seeds

-- Seed treatment (soaking seed in the plant)

-- Spraying moringa juice on seeds to facilitate growth

-- Scientific journals suggest this might work.
-However, the research needs to be verified in the ecological zone here.
+- Growing coffee for pre pilot program - Testing how to grow grevilia seeds - Seed treatment (soaking seed in plant) - Spraying moringa juice on seeds to facilitate growth - Scientific journals suggest this might work.
+However the research needs to be verified in the ecological zone here.
 Hoping to get the seedling sizes up.
 Trial involves 2400 seedlings per trial.
 Started doing the trial earlier this year.
-Seeds are getting ready to be planted on Dec 26.
-Distribution time in mid-June will be when 1AF learns if the trial is working.
+Seeds getting ready to be planted on Dec 26.
+Distribution time in mid June will be when 1AF learns if trial is working.
 Also planting control seeds for each trial.
-12k seedlings total.

-- Other nursery activity testing farmer demand for participation in the carbon credit program - Gesho, Gwanza, moringa, papaya.
-Seedlings will be distributed to farmers willing to allocate 1-5 hectares of land to the carbon pilot program.
-The test is to see farmer demand to participate in the program.
-The same experiment is being run in five innovation sites, 1 in Bahir Dar, 4 in in other districts (woredas).
+12k seedlings total. - Other nursery activity testing farmer demand for participation in carbon credit program - Gesho, Gwanza, moringa, papaya.
+Seedlings will be distributed to farmers willing to allocate 1-5 hectares land to the carbon pilot program.
+Test is to see farmer demand to participate in the program.
+Same experiment is being run in five innovation sites, 1 in Bahir Dar, 4 in in other districts (woredas).
 Once farmer demand is determined, 1AF will scale up to core trees program sites.
-102,000 seeds were planted for this purpose.
+102,000 seeds planted for this purpose.